High security encryption for email. PassLok is in no way associated with Gmail, Yahoo, or Outlook.

 With PassLok, you can actually SEE that that your messages have been encrypted.
 You can also see the code.
 PassLok hides nothing from you.

-PassLok for Email has just entered beta testing.
+PassLok for Email is now in public beta testing.
 To report any bugs or suggest improvements, please submit them as "Issues" at this GitHub page:

 Authentication for the latest version, which is 0.3.1: